 On the one hand, the surrounding architecture is decisive for his installations and is taken into account in the set-up of the works.
 On the other hand, visitors to the exhibition are invited to move about in the space in order to reevaluate their own perception and sound out the relationship between space and time.
 The pulsating sounds underlying the installations range in their spectrum from barely audible sine tones to dull, physically perceptible bass sounds.
 The latest 4K projection technology contributes to transforming the exhibition into a fascinating total synesthetic experience.

-The production of data-verse 1 and data-verse 2 was generously supported by Audemars Piguet.
+The production of data-verse 1 and data-verse 2 was commissioned by Audemars Piguet.

 Curator: Andreas Beitin